openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 We want to add a new `workloads` field to the `cpu` field that contains a list of enums for defining which workloads to pin.
-This should allow us to expand this in the future if desired, but in this enhancement we will only support `Infrastructure` which defines all of the Openshift workloads.
+This should allow us to expand this in the future if desired, but in this enhancement we will only support `Management` which defines all of the Openshift workloads.

 ```yaml
 apiVersion: performance.openshift.io/v2